 Picower Clinical Fellowship

 The Picower Clinical Fellowship program enables clinical researchers and/or physician scientists to conduct research at the Picower Institute.
 The program draws early-career physicians from top teaching hospitals who seek to learn techniques of basic and applied scientific research in Picower Institute laboratories and form close collaborations with Picower scientists.
 After completing a one- to three-year fellowship, these clinicians will continue their medical careers with the added benefit of a close and collaborative relationship with the Institute, helping Picower scientists translate their scientific findings into medical treatments and therapies for neurological diseases.
 Meet them here and learn how qualified applicants can become fellows.

 Building 46 Post-Doc Association

-An endeavor targeted to the Picower Institute’s post-doctorate community to provide resources and support to activities that build community and enrich interactions between postdoctoral colleagues and future associates.
+An endeavor including the Picower Institute’s post-doctorate community to provide resources and support to activities that build community and enrich interactions between postdoctoral colleagues and future associates.

 Initiated by the Picower Institute for its members, the Post-Doc Association has grown to serve the entire Building 46 post-doctoral community and it continues to expand its partnerships with administration.
 Throughout the past year the post doctorates convened a series of informal talks, educational seminars and social events.